 My desire is to continue to encourage a “network of nourishment” in a culture that has become almost force-fed lifeless, genetically un-diverse, and industrial foods.
 To me, one of the most important things we can do is to understand how to create vital soil again; to put our hands in the dirt and plant a seed, watch life grow, and then, share our bounty with others.

-Food is more than fuel.
-The act of eating is a deeply spiritual act outlining all that you are connected to and in relationship with.
+I believe that food is more than fuel and that the act of eating is a deeply spiritual act outlining all that you are connected to and in relationship with.
 Nourishment, healthy soil, and clean water need to be the birthright of all.
-And, we shouldn’t have to eat alone (more Americans are eating alone now than ever before, we’ve got to figure out how to change course.
+And, we shouldn’t have to eat alone (more Americans are eating alone now than ever before).

 This 40-page zine is the first step…of what I hope will be a larger publication down the road.
 I hope to inspire the nourishment and local food movement in the Deep South, which is the region my roots come from…and where I spent the past 8 years living after moving away many years ago after college.

 The zine doesn’t have a table of contents or index.
 My hope is that you or a book group will read it, month by month, and follow the seasonal rhythm as it unfolds.
 I really want this zine to be dog-eared with notes in the margin and splashes of things from the kitchen on the pages.